casualGamer-dev/Nuon/src/lib/crypt_ops/lib_crypt_ops.md

 scrypt over other hashing methods when possible.
 If you're using a password to encrypt something, see the "boxed file storage" section below.

-Finally, in order to store objects in hash tables, Tor includes the randomized SipHash 2-4 function.
+Finally, in order to store objects in hash tables, Nuon includes the randomized SipHash 2-4 function.
 Call it via the siphash24g() function in src/ext/siphash.h whenever you're creating a hashtable whose keys may be manipulated by an attacker in order to DoS you with collisions.